Federal Direct Loans

 New borrowers must complete a Master Promissory Note (MPN) and on-line loan entrance counseling.
 Loan funds cannot be disbursed until loan entrance counseling has been completed.
 Federal Direct loans include subsidized, unsubsidized, PLUS and Grad PLUS.
 You will need your Department of Education pin number to complete the processes.

-(Returning students, if you completed a Direct Loan Master Promissory Note (MPN) last year for a subsidized or unsubsidized loan, you will be considered a serial borrower for 2012-13.
+(Returning students, if you completed a Direct Loan Master Promissory Note (MPN) last year for a subsidized or unsubsidized loan, you will be considered a serial borrower.
 You do not need to complete a new MPN.)

 Creighton University participates in the Federal Direct Loan program.
 The William D. Ford Federal Direct Loan is a low-interest, long-term educational loan available to students and parents.
 Loan funds are supplied directly by the Federal government.